This post may contain affiliate links. Read the full disclosure here.

-I am just over a week postpartum now, with my fourth baby, and I’ve been mentally keeping track of all my breastfeeding tips and tricks this week, that have really helped me with milk supply and adjusting to breastfeeding again.
+I am just over a week postpartum now, with my fourth baby, and I’ve been mentally keeping track of all my breastfeeding tips and tricks this week, which have really helped me with my milk supply and adjusting to breastfeeding again.

 Your first week with a newborn is a lot of either remembering how to breastfeed, or learning to breastfeed.
 In order to make breastfeeding as successful as possible, here is what I suggest: